 It isn't a secret that running downhill is easier.
-Most runners though use more energy than necessary and do not generate as much speed as they could.
-This chapter will show you how to generate that extra speed without
+Still, most runners use more energy than necessary and do not generate as much speed as they could.
+This chapter will show you how to generate that extra speed without getting more fatigued.

-To run succesfully downhill hill you must be able to run relaxed, but at the same time you must be focused enough to help your body generate extra speed.
-Most runners above the 3 hour mark tend to run back on their heals.This is like driving a car with the hand brake on.
-This action causes them to run much slower compared to runners who know the proper techinique to running downhill
+To run successfully downhill hill you must be able to run relaxed, but at the same time you must be more focused than on the flats.
+Most runners run upright.
+They tend to run back on their heals.This is like driving a car with the hand brake on.
+This action causes them to run much slower compared to runners who know the proper technique to running downhill

-Before we explain what to do this isn't something we want to practice too often.
-Running hard downhill fast is hard on the body and can lead to injuries.
-This is not something we want to do in our daily workouts.
-During workouts I NEVER push my downhill runs unless I am specifically working on some form exercises for an upcoming race.
-Even if I am on a designated hard hilly run I will push on the up hills but run very relaxed on the down hills.
-This is opposite of what I do on race day where I will push on the downhills and run slightly more relaxed on the uphills.
+Before giving an explanation on what to do, this isn't something to practice too often.
+Running downhill fast is hard on the body.
+This can lead to injuries.
+During normal workouts, I NEVER push my downhill runs unless I am specifically prepping for an upcoming race.
+Normally if I am on a designated hard hilly run I will push on the up hills but run very relaxed on the down hills.
+This is opposite of what we on race day where it is best push on the downhills and run slightly more relaxed on the uphills.

 So once you master this trick do not use it for long portions of any workout!

 Now running successfully downhill isn't a matter of simply running harder.
-The goal is to use the same amount or less energy as you would on flat ground but you want to generate significantly more speed.
-To do this we must observe what people normally do.
+We want to use the same amount or less energy as you would on flat ground, but the goal is to generate significantly more speed.
+To do this, we must observe what people normally do.
 It is best to use walking as an example.
 When people walk down hill people will keep their center of gravity at the same plane as a person walking on level ground.
 The reason for this is simple.
 If you lean forward you be apt to fall on your face.

 Most runners while running downhill tend to keep their center of gravity in the same perpendicular plane as people that walk downhill.
-Now they still go faster simply because they slightly dropping in elevation and their is less resistance.
 However, by keeping their body posture so upright they are in effect apply the brakes.
 This will cause more shock to the body, which will cause the body to get fatigued sooner.

 So here is the trick.
 The goal is to shift one center of gravity slightly forward.
 For starters simply lean down the hill.
 Because you are running you do not have the same problem with the act of falling as one does while walking.
 This simple shift in weight allows you to run much faster.

-However you have just created a several slight problems as you now be going much faster and are now out of the normal comfort zone.The first problem is overstriding.
-If you keep you same cadence your strides will keep getting longer and longer.
+However, you have just created a several slight problems as you now be going much faster and are now out of the normal comfort zone.The first problem is overstriding.
+If you keep you same cadence, your strides will keep getting longer and longer.
 This is something we want to avoid.
 Overstriding is actually a waste of energy and can also lead to injuries.
 It is very hard to run smooth with strides that are too long.
-The better techinique is increase your turnover in your legs.
+The better technique is increasing your turnover in your legs.

 To accomplish this we actually use our arms.
-The use amrs generates a greater turnover rate of your legs.
-The faster you turnover your arms the faster you legs will go.
+The use of your arms generates a greater turnover rate of your legs.
+The faster you turnover your arms, the faster you legs will go.
 So let your arms dictate your tempo, not your legs.

-The second probelm we have created is one of balance.
+The second problem we have created is one of balance.
 I find one trick that helps is to hold your arms a bit further away from your body.

 You do not need your arms to help generate speed only tempo.

 Whereas it is an easy thing to lean forward at any point during a run.
-I think the shift with the hips takes place once you are already going downhill.
+The shift with the hips takes place once you are already going downhill.
 This shift will allow for better balance.
 It also helps you keep proper form.

-For more info go Running with your arms.
 The next thing to focus on is smoothness.
 This is accomplished by keeping the body as relaxed as possible.
 There is a natural inclination to tighten up simply because you are going faster.
-To keep thing smooth pay attention to your foot strike. .
+To keep thing smooth pay attention to your foot strike.
 If you feet seem to be landing way in front, then you may be over striding.
 The feet should be landing just forward from your center of gravity.

-For advance runners this is where some of your speed workouts will really pay off.
+For advance runners, this is where some of your speed workouts will really pay off.
 You will be used to the higher turnover.
 Also, you ability to lift your knees a few more millimeters will allow for longer strides, without over-striding.

 But remember to stay as relaxed as possible.

-In workouts I have noticed is some slower runners have their set walk breaks.
-For example they may take a walk break every 5 mins or so.
+In workouts, I have noticed some slower runners have their set walk breaks.
+For example, they may take a walk break every 5 mins or so.
 I have seen them running up the hills but walking on the downhills.
-In Base training I am indifferent.
-However once you get in the workout phase you need take advantage of every downhill.
+In Base training, I am indifferent.
+However, once you get in the workout phase you need take advantage of every downhill.
 I really do not see the point of ever walking downhill.
 These are the muscles you will using most during the race.
-Take your rest on the flats.
+For the slower runners, take your rest on the uphills.